Marketing

 Marketing majors are encouraged to become involved in the American Marketing Association (AMA), a student professional organization that offers students the opportunity to develop their professional network in marketing.
 The AMA hosts bi-weekly meetings, professional speaker sessions, and career development workshops.
 The AMA is open to all majors.
 For more information, please see the AMA web site or contact Professor Sheri Lambert at sheri.lambert@temple.edu or 215-204-7533.

-Marketing Majors may also be interested in joining the Professional Sales Organization (PSO) or the Fashion & Business Club (F&B) - each organizations offering students access and insight to a variety of career paths in marketing.
+Marketing Majors may also be interested in joining the Professional Sales Organization (PSO) or the Fashion & Business Club (F&B); each organization offers students access and insight to a variety of career paths in marketing.

 Minors

-The Digital Marketing Minor, open to business and non-business students, prepares students for careers related to customer relationship management, social media, information architecture, e-commerce, search engine optimization, e-detailing, site design, internet research, demographic and sales analytics, blogging, and media design.
-The Digital Marketing minor is appropriate for all BBA students in the Fox School of Business and Management and is particularly relevant for Marketing, Human Resource Management, Business Management, and MIS students.
-It is a ideal for Klein College students.
+The Digital Marketing minor, which is open to all Temple students, prepares students for careers related to customer relationship management, social media, information architecture, e-commerce, search engine optimization, e-detailing, site design, internet research, demographic and sales analytics, blogging, and media design.
+The Digital Marketing minor is appropriate for all BBA students in the Fox School of Business and Management and is particularly relevant for Marketing, Human Resource Management, Business Management, and Management Information Systems students.
+It is also ideal for Klein College of Media and Communication students.
 The requirements must be completed prior to graduation.
 Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor.

-The 4+1 Master of Education (M.Ed.) program is designed for students interested in pursuing a Master of Education while completing the Bachelor of Business Administration (B.B.A.) in Marketing requirements.
-After completion of the programs, students earn a B.B.A. degree and an M.Ed. in Business, Computer & Information Technology Education (BCITE) or Marketing Education (ME), and a Commonwealth of Pennsylvania Instructional I Teaching Certificate in BCITE or ME.
-There is an application process.
-The deadline to apply is June 15th for fall admittance.
-Learn more about 4+1 Program in Career and Technical Education.
+The 4+1 Master of Education (MEd) accelerated program is designed for students interested in pursuing a Master of Education while completing the Bachelor of Business Administration (BBA) in Marketing requirements.
+After completion of the programs, students earn a BBA degree and an MEd in Career and Technical Education with a concentration in Marketing Education, and a Commonwealth of Pennsylvania Instructional I Teaching Certificate in Marketing Education.
+Learn more about the application process and deadlines.

 College of Education and Human Development